Akhilrajan-V/Bug2_Algrithm_DDR/README.md

 	Note: You have to stop the robot before trying to change its direction, press k, before pressing each key

 7. For obstacle avoidance:

 	 *Type "roslaunch model4_new project1.launch" to launch gazebo simulation environment in a terminal.
          *And in a new terminal type "rosrun model4_new bug2_obstacle_avoidance.py".
          Code will terminate after completion.

-Two video files have been attached as answers to the given questions.
-Their respective scripts are in src/ directory.